Kundwana

-Kunduana, (Urdu: کندوآنہ) or Kundwana is a Punjabi muslim of the Khatana clan of the Punjabi Gujjar found in Pakistan and India.
+Kanduana, (Urdu: کندوآنہ); Kundwana, Kunduana, or Kundoana is a clan of the Punjabi Gujjars found in Pakistan and India.

-Spelling variations
+Spelling accuracy

-Kunduana has the following spelling variations: Kanduana, Kundwana, Kunduana and Kundoana.
-Keeping in view the name of Kandu, their ancestor, spelling Kanduana seem to be more correct but odd to pronounce hence Kundwana, Kunduana or Kundoana.
+Keeping in view the name of Kandu, their ancestor, spelling Kanduana seem to be more correct for the clan but odd to pronounce hence Kundwana, Kunduana or Kundoana.

 Definition

-A Kunduana is a descendant of Kandu, a leading Gujjar belonging to early modern period of Gujrat, Pakistan around the time when Akbar inhabited the Gujrat City in 1580 CE.
+The Kunduana are descendants of Kandu, a leading Gujjar belonging to early modern period of Gujrat, Pakistan around the time when Akbar founded the Gujrat City in 1580 CE.

 Lineage

 The ancestor of Kunduanas was Kandu, a resident of Makiana village in Gujrat district, Punjab, Pakistan.
 His tomb is also situated in the same village.
 His grave has withstood the revolution of time despite that the area of Gujrat fell pray to anarchy during the years between Mughal Empire and Sikh Empire.
 "Situated as it is with the Imperial Road, the whole tract was sacked and ravaged again and again, the towns and villages burnt and pillaged, taken and retaken by the various armies passing and repassing," writes Captain A Elliott, former deputy commissioner of Gujrat.